 in that department.
 Internship credit is made available because

 some employers may require an internship arrangement as a precondition

 for making temporary employment available.
 Internship credit is not

 made available to fulfill any graduation requirements.

 The MBA degree is not fundamentally a research degree--rather, it is a practitioner degree.
 However, occasionally an MBA student (especially one with the intention to obtain a Ph.D.) may wish to work with a faculty member on a research project.
 A Research Project is a designed research study and a written report (Masters Thesis) that is conducted under the direction of or with the collaboration of a faculty member.
-Such a Research Project will not take the place of regular course work but may provide additional credit beyond the minimum required for opportunity.
+Such a Research Project will not take the place of comprehensive exams or regular course work but may provide additional credit beyond the minimum required for opportunity if approved by advisor.
 An interested MBA student should declare his/her interest and must arrange to work with an individual faculty member very early in his/her program (first semester).
+Research performed in a role as a graduate assistant would not be accepted.
 Unless a willing faculty member volunteers to work with the student, no opportunity will either be available or guaranteed.
 It is expected that the faculty member will only be interested in working with the student if:

 Students who declare an interest in a research project late in their program are unlikely to find a willing faculty member.
 Most faculty members and students should expect that this work will result in a coauthored paper that could be of great value to a new Ph.D. student and the faculty member.